Thoroldvix/youtube-transcript-api/README.md

 of 3rd party libraries.
 Since Android SDK doesn't include Java 11 HttpClient, you will have to implement your own `YoutubeClient` for it to work.

-You can check example implementation in [YoutubeClient Customization and Proxy](#youtubeclient-customization-and-proxy).
+You can check how to do it in [YoutubeClient Customization and Proxy](#youtubeclient-customization-and-proxy).

 ## 🔧 Detailed Usage